 There are many varieties of squats you can do, even while pregnant, as long as you are medically cleared to do so.

 - Goblet squat holding a dumbbell or kettlebell close to your body

 Most exercise is safe for pregnant women

 Aside from these exercises you should do before giving birth, the activities you were doing before pregnancy are acceptable during pregnancy if you are medically cleared and have no complications.
 Movement patterns like pulling, hip hinges, pushing, and core work are still great to do.

 - Watch your intensity — exercise will feel more intense during pregnancy.
 If you were working out at a moderate to high intensity before pregnancy, stick to a 7 to 8 out of 10 effort while pregnant.
 If you weren’t working out at all or only at a low intensity, stick to 2 to 6 out of ten intensity.

 - Call a medical professional if you experience vaginal bleeding, painful contractions, dizziness or loss of balance, headache, chest pain, calf pain, weakness, shortness of breath before exercise, fluid leakage, or even if you just feel off.
 Remember to listen to your body above all else.

-- Avoid contact sports: sports that could result in falls such as skiing or horseback riding, scuba diving, high-temperature sports like hot yoga, or outdoors in hot weather.
-Avoid anything that feels painful or uncomfortable, any exercise that causes you to leak urine, any activities that cause your abdominals to bulge like planks and crunches.
+- Avoid contact sports: sports that could result in falls, such as skiing or horseback riding, scuba diving, high-temperature sports like hot yoga, or outdoors in hot weather.
+Avoid anything that feels painful or uncomfortable, any exercise that causes you to leak urine, and any activities that cause your abdominals to bulge, like planks and crunches.

-- In later pregnancy, avoid laying on your back for any exercise or yoga.
+- Avoid laying on your back for any exercise or prenatal yoga in later pregnancy.

-Exercising during pregnancy comes with many benefits —better health for you and your baby, and decreased risks of complications before, during, and after labor and delivery.
+Exercising during pregnancy has many benefits — better health for you and your baby and decreased risks of complications before, during, and after labor and delivery.
 So, find your connection breath, and do your squats.
 Your body and baby will thank you!